RooHTaylor/PHP-Course/Introduction to PHP.md

 Each of these examples will output the numbers 1 through 10.

-### Foreach ###
+### `foreach` ###

-A foreach loop is specifically purposed to loop through array and object values.
-An error will be generated if you try to run a foreach loop that references a non-array or object.
+A `foreach` loop is specifically purposed to loop through array and object values.
+An error will be generated if you try to run a `foreach` loop that references a non-array or object.
 It steps through each value of an array, and executes the code in its braces.
 The two syntaxes provide you with access to both the array key and the value, depending on which you use.

 ``` {.php .numberLines}
 <?php